hectorfortuno2/iGo/README.md

 ### Slow Performance Issue

 As you may notice when using the bot, the performance is not as good as one expects.
-Basically, there are two reasons:
+Basically, there are two reasons that lead to this:

 >First one is that, we (the authors) do not have enough knowledge to design a multi-threading code or to implement other type of methods in order to achieve a better performance time.
 At least, not yet... but we will soon!